French Third Restoration: Failure of the Legitimists

 Lithograph by Charles Vernier.
 Legitimist Berryer and Bonapartist Ratapoil visit the Count of Chambord.

 At the end of October 1873, the negotiations were taken seriously by the Paris Stock Exchange, which rose after the news.

-Patrice de Mac Mahon, Marshal of France and royalist deputy, took power after the resignation of Thiers with the support of the Orléans family.
+Patrice de MacMahon, Marshal of France and royalist deputy, took power after the resignation of Thiers with the support of the Orléans family.

 Due to Charles Savary's misrepresentation of Chambord's statements, some newspapers even claimed he had finally accepted the tricolor flag.
 Wanting to disavow this interpretation, the pretender published the Letter to Chesnelong on October 27, 1873, in the Legitimist newspaper L'Union, where he stated: "Public opinion, driven by a current that I deplore, claimed that I finally consented to become the legitimate king of the Revolution. [...]
 Yesterday's demands give me a measure of tomorrow's expectations, and I cannot begin a strong and restorative reign with an act of weakness."

 Henri reaffirmed his attachment to the white flag.
 Now, unable to hope for a majority and with broad political consensus, the National Assembly dissolved the royalist commission preparing for the monarchy's restoration on October 31.
 The publication of the Letter to Chesnelong dashed the hopes at the Paris Stock Exchange.

 Chambord then made an effort to regain his chances: he secretly returned to France on November 9, 1873, and settled in Versailles, 5 rue Saint-Louis, at the home of one of his supporters, Count de Vanssay.
-On November 12, he asked the Duke of Blacas to request a meeting with Marshal Mac Mahon, President of the Republic.
+On November 12, he asked the Duke of Blacas to request a meeting with Marshal MacMahon, President of the Republic.
 Chambord likely intended to enter the Chamber of Deputies, supported by the President, and obtain the monarchy's restoration through enthusiastic parliamentarians.
-But Mac Mahon refused to meet him, considering that his role as head of the executive power forbade it.
+But MacMahon refused to meet him, considering that his role as head of the executive power forbade it.